Graduate Degree Plan and Advisement

 Every student enrolled in the graduate program, whether working toward a degree or not, is required to maintain a high level of performance and to comply fully with the policies of the University.
 The Graduate School reserves the right to place on probation or to suspend any post-baccalaureate or graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of the university.
 GPA is calculated from the initial point of enrollment in Wayland graduate course work.
 Leveling courses are not included in calculating graduate GPA.
 Wayland’s graduate program will honor the probation or suspension imposed by other institutions.

 Except for the Master of Divinity Degree, academic Suspension occurs when a student’s cumulative GPA remains below 3.0 beyond the period of academic probation or when a second grade of F is earned.
-In instances where two grades of F are earned in the same term academic suspension will automatically result.
-In the aforementioned situations, students are required to sit out one term of 11 weeks or more.
+In instances where two grades of F are earned in two consecutive 8-week sessions, academic suspension will automatically result.
+Academic suspension is determined based on grades received during an academic term (e.g. Fall 1 and Fall 2, OR Spring 1 and Spring 2).
+In the aforementioned situations, students are required to sit out one 16-week term.

 Academic Probation and Suspension: Master of Divinity Degree

 Academic probation and suspension for Master of Divinity students is based on cumulative GPA calculated from the initial point of enrollment in Wayland graduate coursework.
 A student will be placed on academic probation when the cumulative GPA falls below 2.0.
-Students on probation will be restricted to four hours (or less, if so advised).
+Students on probation will be restricted to four hours in an 8-week session (or less, if so advised).
 A student on academic probation who receives a term GPA above 2.0 but whose cumulative GPA remains below 2.0 will be placed on continued academic probation for the next term.
-Students in this category will be restricted to four hours (or less, if so advised).
+Students in this category will be restricted to four hours in an 8-week session (or less, if so advised).
 A student who fails to attain a term GPA of 2.0 or who fails a course while on academic probation will be immediately suspended from the university.
-In the aforementioned situations, students are required to sit out one term of 11 weeks or more.
+In the aforementioned situations, students are required to sit out one 16-week term.

 After being on suspension status for the designated length of time outlined above, a student must reapply to the graduate program.
 Each readmission decision is made on an individual basis.
 If a student is readmitted after being suspended, the student must repeat the work that resulted in suspension during the first available opportunity.